Jared Huffman: Personal life

+Huffman speaking about Christian nationalism and humanism in 2026.

 Huffman lives in San Rafael with his wife, Susan, and their two children.
 His hobby is winemaking.

 In a 2017 interview with The Washington Posts Michelle Boorstein, Huffman identified as a humanist and said "I suppose you could say I don't believe in God."
 Previously in his career, he had declined to discuss his religious beliefs or apply any label when asked.
 Huffman is the only elected member of the U.S. House who openly describes himself as religiously unaffiliated and a secular humanist.
 Huffman is also the only member of Congress who openly rejects the existence of God.
-He has also stated that he doesn't believe in life after death.
+He has also stated that he does not believe in life after death.